3115 Hennepin Avenue

 the Twin Cities, and across Minnesota.

-"Being a highly sensitive person means experiencing the world in vivid color—feeling deeply, loving wholeheartedly, and noticing the beauty others often miss.
+"Being a highly sensitive person means experiencing the world in VIVID color—feeling deeply, loving wholeheartedly, and noticing the beauty others often miss.
 Your emotions are not 'too much'; they are a reflection of your depth, your intuition, and your extraordinary capacity for connection."

-I work with highly sensitive people (HSP) and deep feelers want more resilience, peace of mind, and connection—and aren’t always sure how to get there.
+I work with highly sensitive people (HSP) and deep feelers who want more resilience, peace of mind, and connection—and aren’t always sure how to get there.

 ✨ Change doesn’t come from just pushing harder.
-It comes from pausing, noticing, and choosing a new way forward. ✨
+It comes from pausing, noticing, and choosing a new way forward. ✨ Mindfulness is a SUPER POWER!

 You are capable of more than just getting by.
+You want to engage in life, be present and experience it's beauty.

-You CAN feel steady in your emotions, connected to who you are, and confident in how you move through the world.
+You CAN feel steady and secure in your emotions, connected to who you are, and confident in how you move through the world.
 You can create a life that is meaningful, grounded, and fully your own—a life you love. 💫

-I’m here to support you every step of the way. 🙏🏼
+I’m here to support you every step of the way. 🙏🏼 LET'S CREATE THE LIFE YOU CRAVE!
+Let's connect!

 About Me

-Hello and welcome.
+Hello and Welcome.
 I’m Kim, and I’m so glad you’re here.

-Therapy, to me, isn’t one-size-fits-all.
+Therapy, to me, isn’t a one-size-fits-all.
 It’s art, science, and heart combined — tailored to help you create the life you want.
 I will meet you where you are, help you understand what’s holding you back, and give you tools that really work.

 My Education